 By combining two layers of coils, the Saatva provides both stability and responsiveness while maintaining a high level of bounce.
 The foams in the top layers supplement this responsiveness and boost comfort at the same time.

 Saatva offers free delivery that includes setup of your new mattress and haul-away of your old one.
-With a price tag under $1,100, the Saatva is a solid value and a no-brainer for our list of the top 5 best innerspring mattresses.
+With a reasonable price-tag, the Saatva is a solid value and a no-brainer for our list of the top 5 best innerspring mattresses.

 Why we like it: